MakarenaLabs/MuseBox-Documentation/sdk-docs/docs/api/general.md

 #### **Face detection**

-It detects the faces in a scene up to 32×32 pixel
+It detects the faces in a scene up to 32×32 pixel.

 Request from Client:
 ```
 "topic": "FaceDetection"
+"image": "base64 image"
 ```
 Response from Server:
 ```